 To say that James’s writing is dense would be the understatement of the century.
 His supporters argue that the writing is “beautiful”, that James captures the stresses of modern marriage and the “circuitous methods” one employs to overcome them (fancy language for fucking around, it seems)… but it’s all a long-winded way of saying that James wrote a bloated thesis on how to stand by your man.
 I mean, I get that he was trying to pit the adulterers (the Prince and Charlotte) against the self-involved narcissists (Maggie and Mr Verver), but should it really be that hard to communicate the notion that it takes two to tango?

-The Golden Bowl ended up on The List because it was ranked by The Guardian as one of the top 100 greatest books written in English.
+The Golden Bowl ended up on my reading list because it was ranked by The Guardian as one of the top 100 greatest books written in English.
 I say: boo to that!
 It bored and frustrated me in previously unimaginable ways.
 I think that James and I need to take some time apart… forever sounds good to me.
 I recommend reading The Golden Bowl if you’re participating in a competition to find the book with the most commas and/or run-on sentences.
 That’s about all it has to offer, as far as I can see.

 My favourite Amazon reviews of The Golden Bowl: